evilynux/hid-ghlive-dkms/README.md

 2. With `dkms`, run `sudo ./uninstall.sh` or
 3. Without `dkms`, you are on your own, I can't reasonably cover all possibilities

+### Remarks Specific to the Steam Deck ###
+- A SteamOS update will wipe out the module, i.e., you will have to reinstall the module after an update.
-**Note:** On the SteamDeck, before uninstalling, you'll first need to make the filesystem writable with `sudo steamos-readonly disable`.
+- Each time you want to make modifications, you'll first need to make the filesystem writable with `sudo steamos-readonly disable`.